astudentinearth/darkwrite/docs/BUILDING.md

 A `PKGBUILD` file will be created for Arch Linux systems once Darkwrite reaches beta stage.

 # First step for all platforms
 Clone the repository and enter it.
+I strongly recommend installing Git if you haven't already.

 # Building on Windows
 I'm continuing development on Windows for now.
 As far as I'm concerned, Linux in a virtual machine runs Darkwrite faster than Edge WebView2.
 I had to cripple down blur effects quite a bit so Edge could handle it.
 I also had to recently switch to dnd-kit as drag-drop library, because HTML5 drag-drop and native file drop functionality doesn't work with Tauri on Windows for whatever reason.